 Whatever type of narcissist you care about, the relationship is hurtful.
 Rather than getting your needs met, you’re undermined and drained dealing with frequent criticism, callousness, hostility, demands, and entitled expectations.
 Don’t spend your efforts trying to please or change a narcissist.
 Instead, start recovery to rebuild your self-esteem and autonomy so you’re more resilient whether you stay or go.
-If you’re undecided, get some individual psychotherapy, and use the tools in Dealing with a Narcissist to determine the prognosis for your relationship.
+If you’re undecided, get some individual psychotherapy, and use the tools in Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships to determine the prognosis for your relationship.

 © Darlene Lancer 2020

 Edershile, E. & Wright, E. (2019).
 “Fluctuations in grandiose and vulnerable narcissistic states: A momentary perspective.”
 DOI: 10.31234/osf.io/8gkpm.

 Houlcroft, L., Bore, M., & Munro, D. (2012).
 “Three faces of Narcissism.”
 Personality and Individual Differences, 53: 274-278.

 Kaufman, S. B., Weiss, B., Miller J. D., & Campbell, W. K. (2020).
 “Clinical correlates of vulnerable and grandiose narcissism: A personality perspective,” Journal of Personality Disorders, 34 (1), 107-130.